ITRS-Group/cordial/gdna/README.md

 ### Using Docker Compose

+> [!NOTE]
-GDNA has been built and tested using `docker-ce` version 26.1.4 on amd64 architecture Linux using Debian and Ubuntu distributions.
+> GDNA has been built and tested using `docker-ce` version 26.1.4 on amd64 architecture Linux using Debian and Ubuntu distributions.
 We intend to also test using other version of docker as well as `podman`, but these will be confirmed in future releases.

-Create a `docker-compose.yml` file using the template below and edit, changing at minimum the `LICDHOST` to the name of the server running the `licd` process, which can be `localhost` for the host machine running the container.
+Create a `docker-compose.yml` file using the template below and edit, changing at minimum the `LICDHOST` to the name of the server running the first `licd` process.

 ```yaml
 name: gdna